 helps build better local communities.'

-'Marvellous' Valerie Mitchell has been instrumental in a
+'Marvellous' Valerie Mitchell has been

-aid of a £4m Lottery award.
+renovated with the aid of a £4m Lottery award.

 Retired from a career in the probation services, Valerie, of